 Zoo animals sustain both physical and psychological scars from harsh zookeepers.
 However, suffering doesn’t have to be physical; boredom, confinement, and stress can cause an animal a lot of suffering.

-Even when properly fed and “well” housed, they can never be fully relaxed in confined spaces.
-Especially animals like lions that are used to roaming vast distances in the wild in search of food.
+Even when properly fed and “well” housed, captive animals can never fully relax in confined spaces—especially animals like lions that are used to roaming vast distances in the wild in search of food.

-Caring for animals on a full-time basis requires someone who is both informed and cares about them.
+Caring for animals full-time requires someone who is informed about treating animals well and cares about them.
 It’s zookeepers who aren’t fond of animals that go around hurting animals even when they haven’t been provoked.
 The worst ones are the malicious keepers who enjoy hurting animals in captivity.

 See Related: Best Books on Endangered Species